ccomploj/ccomploj.github.io/index.md

 ---

-I am a doctoral candidate in Economics at the [University of Groningen] since 09/2022.
+I am a doctoral candidate in Economics at the [University of Groningen] since 2022.
 Previously, I have obtained an undergraduate degree in Economics from [Maastricht University] and a research master degree from the University of Groningen.
 <!-- "applied microeconometrician" for job applications -->

 My research interests are in health economics, labor economics, and public economics.
-In my current research projects I investigate the presence of state-dependence in health transitions among elderly and how government policies are causally related to health outcomes.
-I focus primarily on Chinese institutional settings.
+In my current research projects I investigate state-dependence in disease transitions among elderly and how government policies are causally related to health outcomes.
+My research focuses primarily on Chinese institutional settings.

 [//]: # (Links)
    [University of Groningen]: <https://www.rug.nl/feb/?lang=en>